jbhovell/flatmates/README.md

 # About the project

 I built this application to demonstrate the React framework to my team (all are backend developers).
-I used Python and Flask for the backend API.
+I used Python and Flask to create the backend API.

 I am still learning the frontend framework and making improvements to this project.